React Native vs Flutter 2026 — An Honest Comparison

 Learning curve★★★★☆★★★★☆Tie

-When to Choose Which?
+When to choose which

-Choose React Native if:
+Choose React Native if

-• Your team consists of JavaScript/TypeScript developers
+• Your team consists of JavaScript / TypeScript developers

-• Platform-native look matters (e.g., enterprise app)
+• Platform-native look matters (e.g. enterprise app)

 • You want to reuse an existing web codebase

-• You’re building on the npm ecosystem
+• You build on the npm ecosystem

-• You need to find developers quickly on the market
+• You need to hire developers quickly

-Choose Flutter if:
+Choose Flutter if

-• Custom, visually rich UI is the primary goal (e.g., e-commerce, fintech)
+• Custom, visually rich UI is the primary goal (e.g. e-commerce, fintech)

 • You need a single codebase for mobile, web, and desktop